In this article I’m sharing my favorite dietitian-approved healthy foods from Aldi, plus a FREE printable Aldi shopping list to save you time!

 Aldi cottage cheese: with only 80 calories and 12 grams of protein per ½ cup serving, cottage cheese makes a great side to lunches, or for an afternoon snack paired with fresh fruit to help you reach your protein needs.

 Aldi string cheese: Aldi has several varieties of string cheese including the basic mozzarella string cheese, but they also have cheese sticks in cheddar, Gouda, marble, and pepperjack.
-They’re great snacks to pack when you’re on-the-go, packing in 6 grams of protein per stick.
+They’re great snacks for on-the-go, packing in 6 grams of protein per stick.
 If you’re looking for organic string cheese, Aldi carries this as well.

 Nuts, Seeds, and Dried Fruit